floratos-lab/hipc-signature/README.md

 # About
-This project starts with rebranding the codebase of CTD^2 Dashboard project.
+This project starts with rebranding the codebase of HIPC Immune Signatures Dashboard project.
 It encapsulates three modules:

 * **Core**: contains the main data structures and basic DAO methods.
 * **Admin**: contains importers/normalizers/converters for populating the database (depends on _core_)